What Is A Body Lift?

 For some patients, the underlying issue is not fat, but rather excess skin.
-The younger patients who benefit from a body lift are those who have gained and lost a large amount of weight.
+Younger patients who benefit from a body lift are those who have gained and then lost a large amount of weight.
 This combination stresses the skin to shapes and proportions that can only be corrected through a body lift procedure.

-During a body lift your plastic surgeon reshapes your body contours by reducing fat; lifting, tightening and shaping the underlying skin matrix; and smoothing and reducing the overlying skin.
+During a body lift, your plastic surgeon reshapes your body contours by reducing fat; lifting, tightening and shaping the underlying skin matrix; and smoothing and reducing overlying skin.